fountainhead-cash/slpsockserve/README.md

-## What is Sockserve?
+## What is SLPSockserve?

-Sockserve is a frontend API for Bitd that provides a streaming output of new transactions.
-Unlike [Bitserve](https://github.com/fountainhead-cash/bitserve) which is a similar frontend API used to fetch historical blockchain data, Sockserve can be used display data as it comes in.
+SLPSockserve is a frontend API for SLPDB that provides a streaming output of new transactions.
+Unlike [slpserve](https://github.com/fountainhead-cash/slpserve) which is a similar frontend API used to fetch historical blockchain data, SLPSockserve can be used display data as it comes in.

 ## Installation

 ### Prerequisite

-For Sockserve to work you first need to go through the install process for [bitd](https://github.com/fountainhead-cash/bitd), which will continually scan the blockchain for new transactions and blocks which will be streamed live over the Bitsocket (sockserve) API.
+For SLPSockserve to work you first need to go through the install process for [bitd](https://github.com/simpledger/SLPDB), which will continually scan the blockchain for new transactions and blocks which will be streamed live over the SLPsocket (slpsockserve) API.

-### Setting up Sockserve
+### Setting up SLPSockserve

 Clone this repository:
 ```
-git clone https://github.com/fountainhead-cash/sockserve.git && cd sockserve
+git clone https://github.com/fountainhead-cash/slpsockserve.git && cd slpsockserve
 ```

 Install dependencies: